Marcin Mortka

-Marcin Mortka (born 5 April 1976) is a fantasy, historical fiction, children's literature, and young adult fiction author, writing in Polish language.
-He is also English language translator, and a teacher of English and Norwegian languages.
+Marcin Mortka (/pl/; born 5 April 1976) is a Polish fantasy, historical fiction, children's literature, and young adult fiction author, writing in Polish language.
+He is also a translator of English, and a teacher of English and Norwegian.

 Biography

 Marcin Mortka was born on 5 April 1976 in Poznań, Poland.
 He is an alumnus of the Faculty of Modern Languages and Literatures at the Adam Mickiewicz University in Poznań, where he studied the Scandinavian studies.
 While studying, he began writing articles for the role-playing game magazines.
 From 1996 to 2000, he wrote for Magia i Miecz, and from 2000 to 2003, for Portal.

 From 2002 to 2015, he translated books from English to Polish.
 The first book he had translated was HMS Surprise by Patrick O'Brian.

 His first book, wrote in the fantasy genre and titled Ostatnia saga, was published in 2003 by Runa publishing house.
 The book had been followed up with Wojna runów in 2004, and Świt po bitwie in 2007.
 In 2005 and 2006, he published a fantasy duology series Karaibska krucjata.
 They were the last books published by him in Runa, with his next works being since then published by Fabryka Słów.
 His next works were duology series Ragnarok 1940 published in 2007 and 2008, historical fantasy trilogy Miecz i kwiaty, published between 2008 and 2010, and Przygody Madsa Voortena, with books Martwe Jezioro in 2011, and Druga Burza in 2012.